DIY Financial Planning

 -

+This is Part 2 follow links for Part 1 and Part 3.
 Most investors think portfolio construction is mainly about asset allocation.
 But there is another layer hiding underneath: The mechanism that determines how portfolio weights evolve over time.
-Two portfolios can own nearly identical assets and still produce materially different long-term…
+Two…

 -